bgeo-gis/mapproxy-docker/README.md

 This service configuration will be used for Mapproxy and QGIS Server.

 > **Note:** For big databases with many concurrent users, we recommend setting up Postgres replication in the QWC2 Server.
-Follow the documentation in `https://github.com/bgeo-gis/qwc2-docker` for more details.
+Follow [this documentation](https://github.com/bgeo-gis/qwc2-docker?tab=readme-ov-file#setting-up-postgresql-replication) for more details.

 ### QGIS Project Setup